 During the works

-Works must not commence on site until a Licence has been approved by the Borough of Poole; please remember it is an offence to work on the Highway without a Licence and you may be prosecuted.
-If in doubt please contact Street Works on 01202 262225 before commencing works.
+Works must not commence on site until a licence has been approved by BCP Council.
+Please remember it is an offence to work on the Highway without a licence and you may be prosecuted.
+If in doubt please contact Street Works on 01202 451142 before commencing works.

 During your works a member of the Street Works team may inspect your works and request to see NRSWA cards as well as a copy of the traffic management risk assessment.
 The council officer will be looking at all aspects of your site including traffic management, excavation and operation practices.
 All works must be carried out to HAUC standards.

 If anything changes during your works it is your responsibility to keep the council informed, this is particularly important if your works are likely to overrun the scheduled end date.
 Works that overrun without the agreement of the council will be liable to standard Section 74 charges.

 Following your works you must inform us of your completed works as soon as possible but at the very most within one working day.

 Works carried out under a Section 50 Licence will also require a SWL 5 showing completed registration of works, to be submitted within 7 working days.
 The S171 Licences require the dimensions and position of the reinstatement within 7 working days.

 Failure to inform us of works completion will lead to a chargeable visit by a council officer who will photograph and measure the reinstatement.
 Multiple failures to register completion of works may lead to subsequent licences being refused.

 Page last updated: 28 August 2020